jwardlow/dc-design/README.md

 This is a collection of scripts that automate various aspects of the Digital Commons design implementation workflow.
+They've been saved here as .scpt files to improve display in GitHub, but can be saved to your Mac as .app files via macOS' built-in Script Editor if you would like to use them as standalone applications.